Looking After Your Hair Extensions: 5 Top Tips

 Tip: If you want to dye your hair while wearing extensions, try to arrange it just before your maintenance is due.
 Dyeing your hair can often cause extension bonds to slip, so you should schedule the colouring in time with maintenance to avoid slippage.

 If you have any specific questions for looking after your hair extensions, we would love to hear from you.
-Please comment below or visit Emilly Hadrill Hair & Extensions at any one of our salons in the Gold Coast, Brisbane and Melbourne areas.
+Please comment below or visit Emilly Hadrill Hair & Extensions at any one of our salons in the Gold Coast, Brisbane, Melbourne and Sydney areas.